mio-mio/rag-crypto-tutor-notes/README.md

 4. Failures and Fixes

-401 error occurred in Hugging Face Space.
+401 Unauthorized error occurred in Hugging Face Space.
-→ Fixed by adjusting the token settings and changing the Dataset from private to public.
+→ Fixed by adjusting the token name settings.

 Loading took more than ten minutes.
 → Mitigated by modifying the prompt contents.